sam20908/competitive-programming/README.md

 - Supports all possible LeetCode inputs and outputs, which is done in `input.txt` and `output.txt`
 - Ability to ignore certain lines in `input.txt`, to test regressions later on and debug certain tests for now
-- Adds common values and type aliases from competitive programming, such as `ll = long long`, `INF = 1e9`, and more
+- Adds common values and type aliases from competitive programming, such as `INF = 1e9` and more
 - A dedicated debug macro `dbg` for local debugging only
+  - **GCC note: it doesn't support printing out nested container types**, such as `vector<pair<int, int>>` and more, so this is currently working only for MSVC.
+A PR to make it work for GCC is welcome!
 - Ability to copy the entire file for submission without removing debug calls, and etc

 ### How to use?